 - Set service level agreements as to when to revert to your backup systems live.
 For a brief outage, it might not be worth switching over, but when your facility and/or datacenter is severely damaged, disabled, or destroyed it would be.

 Business continuity includes three key elements: Resistance, Recovery, and Contingency.

-Since most companies don’t have unlimited resources it is important that the most cost-effective disaster recovery solution that can be implemented while meeting two main requirements which are often referred to as the minimum application and data requirements (what applications and files are essential) and a reasonable amount of time they they can be back up and running:
+Since most companies don’t have unlimited resources, it is important to plan the most cost-effective disaster recovery solution possible while still meeting minimum application and data requirements (what applications and files are essential) and a reasonable amount of time to get business back up and running.

 - Cold is when a site set up AFTER it is needed.
 Systems are restored from backup media and brought online as ready.
 This is the least expensive but also takes the longest to recover.
-This works best for archived data such as old employee or client
+This works best for archived data such as old employee or client files.

 * This also referred to as the five 9s.